-About Office of Compliance Inspections and Examinations
+About the Office of Compliance Inspections and Examinations

 Jan.
 18, 2014

-NEP staff promote compliance with federal securities laws through exams, outreach, publications and, where appropriate, referrals to the SEC’s Division of Enforcement.
+OCIE staff promote compliance with federal securities laws through exams, outreach, publications and, where appropriate, referrals to the SEC’s Division of Enforcement.

-National Exam Program - Offices and Program Areas
+OCIE - Offices and Program Areas

 OCIE is organized into several offices and program areas to best support and carry out the mission of the National Exam Program:

 - The Investment Adviser/Investment Company (IA/IC) Examination Program.
 The IA/IC examination program conducts examinations of investment advisers and investment companies, such as mutual funds and exchange-traded funds.

 - The Broker-Dealer and Exchange (BDX) Examination Program.
 The BDX examination program conducts examinations of broker-dealers, national securities exchanges, transfer agents, municipal advisors, the Public Company Accounting Oversight Board and the Securities Investor Protection Corporation.

 - The Clearance and Settlement (CS) Examination Program.
 The CS examination program conducts examinations of clearing agencies, some of which have been designated as systemically important financial market utilities.